 Tests considered similar in nature to the relevant industrial standards (non-Ex Standards)

-These as addressed in more detail below.
+These scenarios are addressed in more detail below.

-When partially witness testing is used for the remote witness testing as described in 6.6, all applicable requirements of 6.6 shall be complied with together with the requirements of this clause.
+When partially witnessed testing is used for the remote witness testing as described in 6.6, all applicable requirements of 6.6 shall be complied with together with the requirements of this clause.

 Relevant industrial standards are ISO and IEC based standards relevant for the type of equipment tested under the IECEx System.
-This includes tests such as thermal testing in air, drop, impact, electric strength and excludes all forms of explosion testing such as spark ignition testing, flame propagation testing, etc
+This includes tests such as thermal testing in air, drop, impact, electric strength and excludes all forms of explosion testing such as spark ignition testing, flame propagation testing, etc.

 Partial witnessed testing - general requirements